manjaro-libhybris/manjaro-arm-tools/README.md

 **Syntax**
 ```
-buildrootfs -a arch
+sudo buildrootfs -a arch
 ```

 To build an armv7h rootfs:
 ```
-buildrootfs -a armv7h
+sudo buildrootfs -a armv7h
 ```

 To build an aarch64 rootfs:
 ```
-buildrootfs -a aarch64
+sudo buildrootfs -a aarch64
 ```

 ## deployarmimg